What are organisations in Bristol doing to help make the city more sustainable?

 “Through this consultation we hope to learn more about how diverse local sustainability initiatives are helping to address the global challenges outlined in the SDGs”

 The research team are inviting organisations across the city to tell them about their actions and contributions via this online survey.
-The deadline has been extended for 1 week making the new consultation end date Friday 3 May.
+The consultation ends on Friday 26 April.

-If you have any further questions about this consultation or the SDGs, please get in touch by emailing email@example.com
+For further questions about the consultation or the SDGs, please email email@example.com